Why Does God Allow Evil?

 It has been called the Achilles’ heel of the Christian faith.
 Of course, I’m referring to the classical problem of the existence of evil.
 Philosophers such as John Stuart Mill have argued that the existence of evil demonstrates that God is either not omnipotent or not good and loving — the reasoning being that if evil exists apart from the sovereign power of God, then by resistless logic, God cannot be deemed omnipotent.
 On the other hand, if God does have the power to prevent evil but fails to do it, then this would reflect upon His character, indicating that He is neither good nor loving.
 Because of the persistence of this problem, the church has seen countless attempts at what is called theodicy.
 The term theodicy involves the combining of two Greek words: the word for God, theos, and the word for justification, dikaios.
 Hence, a theodicy is an attempt to justify God for the existence of evil (as seen, for instance, in John Milton’s Paradise Lost).
 Such theodicies have covered the gauntlet between a simple explanation that evil comes as a direct result of human free will or to more complex philosophical attempts such as that offered by the philosopher Leibniz.
 In his theodicy, which was satired by Voltaire’s Candide, Leibniz distinguished among three types of evil: natural evil, metaphysical evil, and moral evil.
 In this three-fold schema, Leibniz argued that moral evil is an inevitable and necessary consequence of finitude, which is a metaphysical lack of complete being.
 Because every creature falls short of infinite being, that shortfall must necessarily yield defects such as we see in moral evil.
 The problem with this theodicy is that it fails to take into account the biblical ideal of evil.
 If evil is a metaphysical necessity for creatures, then obviously Adam and Eve had to have been evil before the fall and would have to continue to be evil even after glorification in heaven.

-To this date, I have yet to find a satisfying explanation for what theologians call the mystery of iniquity.
+I have yet to find a satisfying explanation for what theologians call the mystery of iniquity.
 Please don’t send me letters giving your explanations, usually focusing on some dimension of human free will.
 I’m afraid that many people fail to feel the serious weight of this burden of explanation.
 The simple presence of free will is not enough to explain the origin of evil, in as much as we still must ask how a good being would be inclined freely to choose evil.
 The inclination for the will to act in an immoral manner is already a signal of sin.

 One of the most important approaches to the problem of evil is that set forth originally by Augustine and then later by Aquinas, in which they argued that evil has no independent being.
 Evil cannot be defined as a thing or as a substance or as some kind of being.
 Rather, evil is always defined as an action, an action that fails to meet a standard of goodness.
 In this regard, evil has been defined in terms of its being either a negation (negatio) of the good, or a privation (privatio) of the good.
 In both cases, the very definition of evil depends upon a prior understanding of the good.
 In this regard, as Augustine argued, evil is parasitic — that is, it depends upon the good for its very definition.
 We think of sin as something that is unrighteous, involving disobedience, immorality, and the like.
 All of these definitions depend upon the positive substance of the good for their very definition.
 Augustine argues that though Christians face the difficulty of explaining the presence of evil in the universe, the pagan has a problem that is twice as difficult.
 Before one can even have a problem of evil, one must first have an antecedent existence of the good.
 Those who complain about the problem of evil now also have the problem of defining the existence of the good.
 Without God there is no ultimate standard for the good.